PyGreSQL/PyGreSQL/docs/contents/pgdb/connection.rst

     The following attributes are not part of the DB-API 2 standard.

+.. attribute:: Connection.closed

+    This is *True* if the connection has been closed or has become invalid

 .. attribute:: Connection.cursor_type

     The default cursor type used by the connection